REVIEW

 and international awards.

-The comprehensive literature review, though inexhaustive, shows that Onobrakpeya and
+literature review, though inexhaustive, shows

-his art of painting, and essentially printmaking have appeared in many publications such
+and essentially printmaking have appeared in many publications such

 as scholarly books, journals, catalogues, Masters/PhD dissertations, and several